-Cognitive Behavioural Therapy is an evidence-based psychotherapy that offers effective ways of change and explores the relationship between thinking, emotions and behaviours and helps you to understand the unhelpful patterns of thinking and behaving you establish and to help you reverse them.
+Cognitive Behavioural Therapy, or CBT for short, is an Evidence-Based psychotherapy that offers effective ways of change and explores the relationship between thinking, emotions and behaviours and helps you to understand the unhelpful patterns of thinking and behaving you establish and to help you reverse them.
 Cognitive Behavioural Therapy is recommended by the National Institute for Health and Care Excellence (NICE) for a range of anxiety and depressive disorders.

 - Learning about your presenting condition